gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   to identify the DTLS AEAD algorithm to perform the DTLS record protection.
   The cipher suite is fixed for a (SCTP Association, Key) pair.

-* Write Key and IV:
+* Write Key, Sequence Number Key and IV:
 : The cipher suit specific binary object containing all necessary information for protection operations.
 The secret will used by the DTLS 1.3 client to encrypt the record.
 Binary arbitrary long object depending on the